reinikai/markdown-templates/README.md

 - Meeting note archival takes place when:
 - File name format: ISO 8601 date (YYYY-MM-DD) followed by the meeting title.
 To avoid excess scrolling, move notes to `_archive`, starting from the oldest, when they've been processed.

+### Task management

+- Since tasks often arise from meetings, it makes sense to capture and track them in Obsidian as well.
+- For actual task management,

 ## Folder structure

 ### 0 Inbox